Social Media Harms

 *Internet addiction was positively related to economic well-being, social progress, and human development as well as negatively related to human well-being, health, safety, and security.
 (Blachino, et al, Cultural correlates of Internet Addiction, Cyperpsychol Behav Soc Netw)

-Copyright © 2021 Social Media Harms - All Rights Reserved.
+Copyright © 2021 Social Media Harms LLC - All Rights Reserved.